Freezard/hs-arena-info/README.md

 - Recently nerfed or buffed cards are marked and also have their win rate change displayed
 - See helpful transform data (for example when evolving a minion)
   - Average minion attack/health for each mana pool
-  - Chances of a minion having taunt, rush etc
+  - Chances of a minion having Taunt, Rush etc
   - List all possible minions to compare strengths for different mana pools

 ## USAGE